bitmovin/terraform-cloud-connect/README.md

 The Terraform Cloud Connect module does the following:

 - Creates new IAM user
-- Assigns required permission required for Cloud-Connect: ~ AmazonEC2FullAccess
+- Assigns required permission for Cloud-Connect: approx. AmazonEC2FullAccess
 - Creates a Security Group
 - Adds required Inbound and Outbound rules
 - Outputs: